 - Restrict direct or query access to all cardholder databases for everyone except database administrators

-Note that PCI DSS specifies that applying two similar authentication methods, such as two passwords, isn’t considered true MFA.
+Note that PCI DSS compliance solutions that apply two similar authentication methods, such as two passwords, isn’t considered true MFA.
 To learn more about what true MFA is and how to implement it, read our article on categories, methods, and tasks of two-factor authentication.

-In 2019, the German Conference of Data Protection Authorities (Datenschutzkonferenz) released a paper with detailed guidance on how to ensure password security and comply with GDPR requirements.
-They outlined the following recommendations for a GDPR compliant password policy:
+In 2019, the German Conference of Data Protection Authorities (Datenschutzkonferenz) released a paper with detailed guidance on how to ensure password security and GDPR compliance.
+They outlined the following GDPR compliance checklist:

 - Passwords should be at least ten characters in length